raspberrypilearning/lego-robot-car/en/step_2.md

-## Setting up the Motors
+## Setting up the motors

 It is easier to test and develop your program before building your robot.
-This reduces the risk of ruining your wonderful model when a motor unexpectedly sends the robot in the wrong direction and it careens off your desk (although, of course, the good thing about using LEGO is that you always rebuild).
+This reduces the risk of ruining your wonderful model when a motor unexpectedly sends the robot in the wrong direction and it careens off your desk (although, of course, the good thing about using LEGO is that you can always rebuild).

 The Raspberry Pi Build HAT and its Python library allow you to control LEGO Technic motors directly from your Raspberry Pi computer.

 Plug two motors into ports A and B on the Raspberry Pi Build HAT.
 Connect your battery pack to the barrel jack on the Build HAT and turn it on.

 ### Make the motors spin

 --- task ---

-Open Thonny on your Raspberry Pi from the Programming menu.
+Open Thonny on your Raspberry Pi from the **Programming** menu.

 --- /task ---